isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-silverfish/index.md

 Silverfish are persistent pests, but with a combination of natural remedies, chemical treatments, and preventative measures, you can effectively get rid of them.

 Start by reducing the moisture in your home, decluttering spaces where they hide, and sealing any potential entry points.
-If silverfish persist, try a combination of traps, [repellents](https://pestpolicy.com/best-silverfish-repellent/), or even professional help.
+If silverfish persist, try a combination of traps, [repellents](https://pestpolicy.com/best-silverfish-repellent/),or even professional help.

 By taking these steps, youll safeguard your home from silverfish and prevent the damage they can cause to your belongings.